-When individual teachers have something to share but enough time or energy to dedicate to their own blog, what do they do?
+When individual teachers have something to share but not enough time or energy to dedicate to their own blog, what do they do?
 Why, they team up of course.
 The idea isn’t new; Connected Principals has brought amazing administrators together to share their thoughts in public for many years.
 This year, the thought seemed to occur to several world language-related groups in succession and I am so glad it did.

 I mentioned Path 2 Proficiency in the 2016 Blogs to Watch post as it began just at the end of 2015.
 In the past year, this brainchild of TELL project did not disappoint.
 Believe me, if you subscribe to only one new blog this year, make it this one (as they’ll expose to you many more through what they write!)
 Meredith White, Alyssa Villareal, Rosalyn Rhodes, Valerie Shull and several others helped us all stop comparing ourselves, set clear targets, survive epic failure, and stay on the path when too much is too much.

 The folks behind Fluency Matters (the new name of TPRS Publishing) also got together to launch a collaborative blog called CIPeek.
 Annabelle helped us give them a brain break (or three or four), Kristy showed us how to personalize like a boss, Carrie told us to be the water, Darcy told us to make peace with the gradebook, and Michele helped more of us get to know embedded reading, times two.
 These are quite literally some of the best teachers in the country and we’ll be better teachers if we perk up and listen.

 Shall I mention a new one?
 There’s no telling what learning we’ll see from Secondary Spanish Space, but coming from Allison (e.g. how do you use authentic music in class?) and Elisabeth (e.g. some more brain breaks) and some of their PLN, it’s bound to be helpful.